Canada prime minister says steel exports not U.S. security threat

-OTTAWA Prime Minister Justin Trudeau on Thursday dismissed the idea that Canadian steel exports posed a national security threat to the United States and expressed confidence Canada would escape any punitive measures.
+OTTAWA (Reuters) - Prime Minister Justin Trudeau on Thursday dismissed the idea that Canadian steel exports posed a national security threat to the United States and expressed confidence Canada would escape any punitive measures.

 The U.S. administration of President Donald Trump is probing whether foreign-made steel imports pose a risk.
 The investigation is almost complete, officials say.